 You can set up a table and chairs specifically for these activities in your home environment, or you can simply allow them to work on them wherever they wish in the space available.

 When implementing Montessori principles in a multi-age classroom and incorporating holiday materials or activities, it is important to keep the concept of individual learning in mind.

 Allow children to interact freely, but also plan activities that cater to their different learning styles.

 The following are some examples of Montessori Materials that are themed around the holidays:

 #3 Hands-on Montessori Activities

 It is possible to use the concepts for the different lessons from a Montessori Curriculum to create your own hands-on Montessori holiday-themed activities if you are following the curriculum.

-Having a good time while participating in a social atmosphere where youngsters can discuss the many holiday traditions from your country or from around the world will be a lot of fun for everyone involved.
+Have a good time while participating in a social atmosphere where youngsters can discuss the many holiday traditions from your country.
+Also discuss traditions from around the world will be a lot of fun for everyone.

 For example, you could use Practical Life ideas to learn how to wrap a gift.